 Once connected and paired with the smartphone or tablet, start you app and listen to the sound on the speaker.
 You can control the volume both from the mobile device and Controller app.
 We have taken to list these relatively cheap Bluetooth to Audio receivers below to make it easier for you.

 Now, instead of a standard Bluetooth Receiver, consider a smart connected device such as the Amazon Echo Dot or the Google Home Mini, both offering Bluetooth streaming from mobile device and WiFi connectivity for direct Internet streaming.
+More on this later.